uclagiving/uclafund-site/wp-content/plugins/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.1.4] 2023-08-10 =

+* Version - The minimum supported version of WordPress is now 6.1.0
+* Fix - In some scenarios our pagination and various view actions would fail due to 403 errors on the REST endpoints, because of failing nonce checks, likely due to cache.
+Updating the way we handle nonces to avoid some scenarios the wrong nonce could be cached.
+[TEC-4814]
+* Fix - This issue was regarding our rewrite parsing for the view picker url generation with WPML enabled.
+It was failing to parse the translated rewrite properly, and leaving unparsed permalinks.
+[TEC-4758]
+* Fix - Ensure we output valid html around <dt> and <dd> elements in an accessible way.
+[TEC-4812]
+* Fix - Ensure the block editor includes support for user-defined custom CSS classes.
+[TEC-4724]
+* Fix - Our logic to include `tribe_events` post type on the tag archive page was incorrectly bleeding into other queries happening on the page.
+This narrows the scope for the `WP_Query` post type overrides and avoids situations where Divi templates were not loading properly.
+[TEC-4819]
+* Fix - Correct some PHP 8.1 deprecations that impact loading of views.
+[TEC-4871]
+* Fix - Prevent TypeError warnings around `admin_footer_text_settings` filter due to type hinting conflicting with other plugins returning null.
+* Tweak - Deprecated misspelled `tribe_get_organiser_object_after` filter for one with correct spelling: `tribe_get_organizer_object_after`.
+Done as part of [TEC-4812]
+* Tweak - Remove end colons from some translated strings.
+Done as part of [TEC-4812]
+* Tweak - Fix typo in template displaying stray "w".
+[TEC-4870]
+* Tweak - Removed code pertaining to Event Tickets CT1.
+[ETP-874]
+* Tweak - Added filters: `tec_events_views_v2_get_rest_nonces`, `tribe_events_get_organizer_object_after`
+* Tweak - Deprecated filters: `tribe_events_get_organiser_object_after`
+* Tweak - Deprecated functions: In `Tribe\Views\V2\Views\Traits\HTML_Cache.php` the `get_view_nonce_fields()`,`get_view_nonce_attributes()`, `get_view_nonce_json_properties()`, `extract_nonces_before_cache()`, `extract_nonces_before_cache()`, `extract_nonces_before_cache()`, and `maybe_generate_nonce()` functions have been deprecated.
+* Tweak - Changed views: `blocks/classic-event-details.php`, `blocks/event-category.php`, `blocks/event-datetime.php`, `blocks/event-organizer.php`, `blocks/event-price.php`, `blocks/event-tags.php`, `blocks/event-venue.php`, `blocks/event-website.php`, `blocks/featured-image.php`, `blocks/parts/details.php`, `blocks/parts/organizer.php`, `blocks/parts/subscribe-list.php`, `blocks/parts/subscribe-single.php`, `modules/meta/organizer.php`, `modules/meta/venue.php`, `v2/components/events-bar/search.php`, `v2/day.php`, `v2/list.php`, `v2/month.php`, `v2/widgets/widget-events-list.php`.
+* Language - 11 new strings added, 12 updated, 0 fuzzied, and 0 obsoleted.

+= [6.1.3] 2023-07-13 =

+* Version - The Events Calendar 6.1.3 is only compatible with Events Community 4.10.10 and higher
+* Fix - Performance improvements on Month and Day view when a lot of future and past events were found.
+[TEC-3089]
+* Fix - Ensure we're using the correct download link for the `Export Outlook .ics` file in the single event page.
+[TEC-4776]
+* Fix - Ensure TEC styles can be easily overridden by themes and page builders.
+[ECP-1503]
+* Fix - Avoid the issue where TEC blocks would break when either the `WP Go Maps`, `MapPress Google Maps` and `Leaflet Maps` plugins were active on a site.
+[TEC-4810]
+* Fix - Added some event parsing to ensure only valid events are handled in the iCal file generation.
+[TEC-4837]
+* Fix - Harden some of our CSS to prevent unintended overrides by Elementor global styles.
+[TEC-4811]
+* Fix - Log errors throw in the context of the Custom Tables v1 component.
+[ET-1486]
+* Fix - Adding memoizing into the CT1 models to help reduce trips to fetch the same instance.
+[ECP-1505]
+* Tweak - Refactored CSS for Tickets Emails to better conform to email client CSS standards.
+[TEC-4849]
+* Tweak - Added filters: `tec_events_ical_protected_content_description`
+* Tweak - Added actions: `tribe_log`
+* Tweak - Changed views: `integrations/event-tickets/emails/template-parts/header/head/tec-styles`
+* Security - Various improvements to event creation.
+* Language - 1 new strings added, 129 updated, 0 fuzzied, and 0 obsoleted

+= [6.1.2.2] 2023-06-23 =

+* Fix - Ensure there is backwards compatibility with Extensions and Pods.

+= [6.1.2.1] 2023-06-22 =

+* Fix - Prevent Telemetry from being initialized and triggering a Fatal when the correct conditionals are not met.

+= [6.1.2] 2023-06-22 =

+* Version - The Events Calendar 6.1.2 is only compatible with Event Tickets 5.6.1 and higher
+* Version - The Events Calendar 6.1.2 is only compatible with Events Filterbar 5.5.0 and higher
+* Version - The Events Calendar 6.1.2 is only compatible with Events Community 4.10.8 and higher
+* Version - The Events Calendar 6.1.2 is only compatible with Events Community Tickets 4.9.3 and higher
+* Version - The Events Calendar 6.1.2 is only compatible with Eventbrite Tickets 4.6.14 and higher
+* Version - The Events Calendar 6.1.2 is only compatible with Virtual Events 1.15.1 and higher
+* Version - The Events Calendar 6.1.2 is only compatible with Event Automator 1.3.1 and higher
+* Fix - Lock our container usage(s) to the new Service_Provider contract in tribe-common.
+This prevents conflicts and potential fatals with other plugins that use a di52 container.

+= [6.1.1] 2023-06-15 =

+* Feature - Include Events data into the Tickets Email for compatibility with Event Tickets.
+[ET-1552] [ET-1553] [ET-1601]
+* Tweak - Added filters: `tribe_general_settings_viewing_section`, `tribe_general_settings_editing_section`, `tribe_general_settings_maintenance_section`, `tribe_general_settings_debugging_section`
+* Tweak - Removed filters: `tec_events_integrations_should_load`, `tec_events_integrations_{$type}_should_load`, `tec_events_integrations_{$type}_{$slug}_should_load`, `tribe_events_integrations_should_load_freemius`
+* Tweak - Added actions: `tec_telemetry_modal`
+* Tweak - Changed views: `integrations/event-tickets/emails/template-parts/body/event/date`, `integrations/event-tickets/emails/template-parts/body/event/image`, `integrations/event-tickets/emails/template-parts/body/event/links`, `integrations/event-tickets/emails/template-parts/body/event/links/gcal`, `integrations/event-tickets/emails/template-parts/body/event/links/ical`, `integrations/event-tickets/emails/template-parts/body/event/venue`, `integrations/event-tickets/emails/template-parts/body/event/venue/address`, `integrations/event-tickets/emails/template-parts/body/event/venue/phone`, `integrations/event-tickets/emails/template-parts/body/event/venue/website`, `integrations/event-tickets/emails/template-parts/header/head/tec-styles`
+* Language - 28 new strings added, 132 updated, 0 fuzzied, and 0 obsoleted

+= [6.1.0.1] 2023-06-14 =

+* Fix - Prevent fatals when older version of Event Tickets was looking for Freemius code that was removed.

+= [6.1.0] 2023-06-14 =

+* Feature - Replace Freemius with Telemetry - an in-house info system.
+[TEC-4700]
+* Feature - Add plugin info to Site Health admin page.
+[TEC-4701]
+* Fix - Elementor and other themes would inadvertently override styles on the tickets button, when the global styles were set.
+This hardens the common button (rsv/ticket button) styles a bit more.
+[TEC-4794]
+* Fix - Added option to disable pagination on the Month and Week views to address issue of missing events.
+[TEC-4615]
+* Fix - Avoid SQL error when filtering by Series in Custom Tables v1 context.
+[ET-1486]
+* Fix - Fixes database error, caused by the CT1 query parser when attempting rewrite the order by statement.
+Added logic to reflect on meta query arrays, and not just key/value pairs.
+[ECP-1495]
+* Fix - In block editor there were unnecessary geocode API calls being triggered for Event Venue blocks.
+Moved logic within stateful conditions, now it no longer runs fetch if the address has not actually changed.
+[TEC-4741]
+* Fix - Prevent administration navigation fatal error with `TypeError: array_search()`.
+[TEC-4780]
+* Fix - Removing our eager schema updates.
+This was causing a number of `ALTER` statements being run redundantly.
+No longer utilizes cache/transient for the last run check as it is not dependable.
+[TEC-4797]
+* Fix - This fixes a situation where cache would cause the `post` reference to switch to the initial `post` mid-loop on the admin events list page.
+This likely could have been happening on other pages as well.
+[TEC-4690]
+* Tweak - Ensure the page titles on the single venue and organizer pages include the respective post titles for improved SEO.
+[ECP-1173]
+* Tweak - Updates title tags on events pages, to be more unique and search specific, taking on formats like "Events from February 2, 2017 - February 3, 2019".
+[TEC-4692]
+* Tweak - Utilize our new container architecture in tribe-common.
+* Language - 1 new strings added, 22 updated, 1 fuzzied, and 0 obsoleted

 = [6.0.13.1] 2023-05-15 =